 You can also draw an activity diagram to describe the detailed design of a software operation.

 In an activity diagram, you can show the flow of data passed between actions.
 See the section on Describing Data Flow.
 But an activity diagram does not describe the structure of the data.
 For that purpose, you can draw a UML class diagram.
 For information see UML Class Diagrams: Guidelines.

 Basic Steps for Drawing Activity Diagrams

-Detailed steps for creating any of the modeling diagrams are described in Edit UML models and diagrams.
+Detailed steps for creating any of the modeling diagrams are described in How to: Edit a UML Model and Diagrams.